Kankoda/LicenseKit/README.md

 https://github.com/Kankoda/LicenseKit.git
 ```

 LicenseKit only has to be linked to the main target.
-If you use LicenseKit with a Swift package, make sure to set up your package to fetch both your library and LicenseKit.
+If you use LicenseKit with a Swift package, make sure to set up your package as described in the [online documentation][Documentation].

-## Features

-LicenseKit makes it easy to define, fetch, and validate licenses in many different ways, for instance:

-* 🌩️ [API Integrations][Services] - LicenseKit can validate licenses with web requests.
-* ⌨️ [Binary Licenses][Services] - LicenseKit lets you define licenses with source code.
-* 📄 [CSV Files][Services] - LicenseKit lets you define licenses with plain text files.
-* ⌨️ [Encrypted Files][Services] - LicenseKit lets you define licenses with source code.
-* 💰 [Gumroad Integration][Services] - LicenseKit can integrate directly with Gumroad.

-LicenseKit can also cache any service and combine multiple licenses:

-* 📦 [Caching][Services] - LicenseKit can cache valid licenses.
-* ➡️ [Proxying][Services] - LicenseKit can combine multiple services.

-See the [Understanding Licenses][Licenses] and [Understanding License Services][Services] articles for more information about licenses and services.

 ## Getting started

-With LicenseKit, your app/library should create a ``LicenseEngine`` with the license key you obtain when you [sign up for LicenseKit][Website], then define which ``LicenseServiceType`` you want to use to use to fetch and validate customer licenses.
+With LicenseKit, your app/library should create a ``LicenseEngine`` with the license key you obtain when you [sign up for LicenseKit][Website], then define which service type you want to use to use to fetch customer licenses.

-For instance, this would create a license engine with two licenses that are compiled into your product and will be validated on-device:
+For instance, this would create an engine with two licenses that are compiled into the product validated on-device:

 ```swift
 let licenseEngine = try await LicenseEngine(